Preparation for Bushfire Season in Full Swing

 The program is designed to mitigate the potential for bushfires in what is considered to be a high-risk area.

-Despite the extensive preparations, Mayor John Giardina reminded residents responsibility for bushfire preparation required a whole of community approach.
+Mayor Margaret Thomas said safety was of utmost priority and reminded residents responsibility for bushfire preparation required a whole of community approach.

-“We all need to ensure we are bushfire ready.
+“The City of Kalamunda is a bushfire prone area.
 Property owners need to act now to reduce the risk to themselves, their property and their neighbours by making sure their property is well prepared and that a realistic bushfire survival plan has been put in place.”

 The City has also been rolling out a comprehensive bushfire awareness engagement plan to educate the community and quash complacency.